DRAFT Programme

 11:30 - 12:30

-Erasmus+ connections: Speed networking for library partnerships Eliška Bartošová, Czech Republic Libraries Association and Erasmus+ Coordinator, Czech Republic (No registration required)
+Erasmus+ connections: Speed networking for library partnerships Eliška Bartošová, Czech Republic Libraries Association and Erasmus+ Coordinator, Czech Republic (No registration required - open to all participants)

 Club Room